darrentangdt/migrate2cs/README.md

-% VMware to Apache CloudStack Migration
-% Will Stevens
-% 2016/03/30

 HOWTO USE THE TOOL
 ------------------

 Once everything is installed and `./settings.conf` has been configured, you can use the tool.
-\

 ### Start the migration server UI
 ``` bash
 $ cd ~/migrate2cs
 $ nohup python ui_server_vmware.py > logs/server.log 2>&1&
 ```
-\

 ### Do a migration